ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 Here we see various items relevant to the job submission.
 Each submission receives a *job_id*, which is a unique numerical identifier for the run.
-ClarityNLP writes all results from all jobs to MongoDB, so the job_id is needed to distinguish the data belonging to each run.
+ClarityNLP writes all task results from all jobs to the ``phenotype_results`` collection in a Mongo database named ``nlp``.
+The job_id is needed to distinguish the data belonging to each run.

 We also see URLs for 'intermediate' and 'main' phenotype results.
-These are convenience API functions that cause CSV files to be generated.
+These are convenience APIs that export the results to CSV files.
 The data in the intermediate result CSV file contains the output from each NLPQL task not marked as ``final``.
 The main result CSV contains the results from any final tasks or final expression evaluations.
 The CSV file can be